Program Chair’s Role

 - IMS New Researcher Invited Session – features new researchers as the majority of the speakers and/or discussants (1 session) and

 When the JSM is the IMS Annual Meeting (in odd years), approximately half of the invited sessions (that are not already allocated to special lectures) should be competitive.
 The Program Chair should specifically invite proposals from IMS Groups and IMS China.

 Subcommittee to select the competitive invited sessions

 The designated IMS Program Chair shall form a program committee of 5 members to call for, evaluate and select proposals for invited sessions.
-The program committee shall include a representative from the IMS New Researchers Group.
+This subcommittee shall include someone who is a new researcher.

 All abstracts must be submitted online at the ASA website.
 All abstracts submitted for an IMS session will automatically be forwarded to the Program Chair (if it is an invited paper) or to the Contributed Papers Chair (if it is a contributed paper).
 The Program Chair needs to inform ASA where the IMS abstracts should be automatically forwarded.